pixelninja/media_library/README.markdown

 `/workspace/uploads` must exist.
 This is the directory within which this extension looks for files and subdirectories.

-The `tags/tags.json` file needs to be writable in order to attach tags to files.
+The `json/tags.json` file needs to be writable in order to attach tags to files.
 These are used for filtering within the Media Library.

+The `json/alts.json` file needs to be writable in order to attach alt attributes to files.

 ## How to use